What is diarrhea?

 Severe diarrhea may mean you have a serious disease.
 See your healthcare provider if your symptoms don’t go away or if they keep you from doing your daily activities.
 It may be hard to find out what is causing your diarrhea.

 Each person’s symptoms may vary.
-Symptoms of diarrhea may include:
+Symptoms associated with diarrhea may include:

 - Belly (abdominal) cramps